-The lectures will encourage you to:
+The course will encourage you to:

-• Listen carefully and critically to orally-presented argument.

-- Ability to understand the scientific literature, and in particular to identify research puzzles and knowledge gaps. - Make links between material presented at different times, on different issues. - Construct persuasive written, and oral arguments supported by evidence, orally and in writing, about security issues from a critical perspective.
+- Listen carefully and critically to orally-presented arguments. - Ability to understand the scientific literature, and in particular to identify research puzzles and knowledge gaps. - Make links between material presented at different times, on different issues. - Construct persuasive written, and oral arguments supported by evidence, orally and in writing, about security issues from a critical perspective. - Read critically and with a clearly defined purpose. - Apply your theoretical knowledge to the real world. - Prepare, articulate and defend answers to set questions. - Formulate and ask your own questions about course material.